19 AI Tools for Technical Writers that Aren’t ChatGPT

 - Grammarly Go: With this AI-powered feature, writers can select a section of text and a pre-defined AI prompt (e.g., improve this text, make it sound more professional, simplify this text, etc.).
 Grammarly then reworks the paragraph with its own ideation of how to adjust the text according to the selected prompt.

-- Real-Time Text Suggestions: The core feature of Grammarly is its live checks and recommendations to fix spelling, punctuation, and grammar errors as well as style and tone adjustments while authors are writing.
-When technical writers fix mistakes as they go during the writing process, the initial content draft needs less editing, saving time in later workflows.
+- Real-Time Text Suggestions: Grammarly checks content and suggests fixes for spelling, punctuation, and grammar errors.
+It also recommends style and tone changes while authors write.
+When technical writers fix mistakes as they write, the first draft needs less editing.
+This saves time later in the workflow.

 - Readability Scores: This feature provides writers with a reading level score that indicates how easy or difficult their text is for end users to understand.
 It determines the score by looking at sentence length, word choice, and global readability.
 This is a critical insight for technical writers who need to create documentation for different user types, each with different levels of technical expertise.

 DeepL expanded their offer from DeepL Translator — a widely-used tool — to add a writing assistant.
-DeepL Write Pro refines writing with AI-powered suggestions and edits.
-It also reworks content for new formats, helping writers turn the content of emails, reports, and presentations, into documentation.
+The feature, DeepL Write Pro, refines writing with AI-powered suggestions and edits.
+It also reworks content for new formats, helping writers turn the content of emails, reports, and presentations into documentation.

 Key features: